-A. Investigations.
-The Election Board may investigate possible violations of the requirements of this Chapter, Any person investigated under this Chapter shall cooperate with any requests made by the Election Board that are related to such an investigation, including but not limited to answering questions verbally or in writing or providing receipts or other documentation.

-- B. Hearings.
-Hearings held by the Election Board related to campaign financing will be conducted using the hearing procedures found in Chapter 13 of these regulations. - C. The Election Board may, but is not required to, publish a list of persons who did not file Campaign Finance Reports in a timely manner.
+- A. Investigations.
+The Election Board may investigate potential violations of the requirements of this Chapter, Any person investigated under this Chapter shall cooperate with any requests made by the Election Board that are related to such an investigation, including but not limited to answering questions verbally or in writing or providing receipts or other documentation. - B. Hearings.
+Hearings held by the Election Board related to campaign financing will be conducted using the hearing procedures found in Chapter 13 of these regulations.

 PART IV.
+MEMBERSHIP ACTIVITIES

-MEMBERSHIP ACTIVITIES CHAPTER 7.
+CHAPTER 7.
 RECALLS